 For students who have completed the necessary work to attain and advanced level of Chinese, especially those who have studied abroad in China.
 Special focus on a major topic, figure, movement or era in China, or a specialized use of Chinese (e.g. business Chinese, biblical Chinese).
 May be repeated with a change of title.
 Prereq: MAN 302 (grade of C or better), or by placement.

 MAN 199-499 Independent Study.
 1-3 cr.

 COLLEGE SEMINARS (COL)

-COL 101 The Idea of a Christian College.
+COL 101 Introduction to College Experiences.
 1 cr.